 LegalZoom is a legal services marketplace.
 It does many things.
 Contract creation is one feature among dozens.

-When Contract.diy makes sense
+When Contract.DIY makes sense

-Choose Contract.diy when you need a professional contract and you need it now:
+Choose Contract.DIY when you need a professional contract and you need it now:

 - Speed matters — your contract is ready in minutes, not days

-- Budget matters — starting at $0 vs $39+ per document
+- Budget matters — starting at $1.00 per contract vs $39+ per document

 - You know your terms — you just need them structured into a proper legal document